sdecoret - stock.adobe.com

 The UK’s Information Commissioner’s Office (ICO) will be the top of the list as IBM’s current lead authority in Europe, but she plans to establish a working relationship with data protections authorities in as many EU member states as possible because IBM has a presence throughout the region.

-“Trust in technology and technology companies is important, so I want to invest in explaining what we do, how we do it and how our compliance programme has developed, so they can have a point of contact, not only when something occurs, but as part of an ongoing trust relationship,” she said.
+“Trust in technology and technology companies is important, so I want to invest in explaining what we do, how we do it and how our compliance programme has developed, so they can have a point of contact, not only when something occurs, but as part of an ongoing trust relationship,” she says.

 Part of this process will be helping to further foster existing relationships between IBM’s network of privacy leaders around the world with local authorities as the company’s global DPO, supported by in-country data protection leaders.